eerkela/bertrand/docs/source/content/motivation.rst

 Conversions
 -----------
-The problems we discussed earlier are multiplied tenfold when converting from one representation to another.
+The problems discussed above are multiplied tenfold when converting from one representation to another.
 This is where ``pdcast`` really shines.

 Case study: integers & floats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Before we dive into the differences, let's see how pandas handles conversions in cases of precision loss and/or overflow.
 We'll start with our large integers from before: